JPSC-PDRC-KEIO/jpscdocs_en/single/desire_bear_children_s.rst

 |
 [ For all respondents]

-.. _level-of-education :
+.. _level-of-education_s:

 What level of education do you want your child(ren) to receive at minimum in the future?
 =============================================================================================

-(Choose  code numbers froms in the code list below, and enter them in the columns.)
+(Choose code numbers from in the code list below, and enter them in the columns.)

 .. list-table::
    :header-rows: 1